alfredosola/detective/INSTALL.md

 Commands in this file are tested on a Debian 11 system.
 They should work on Ubuntu and other derivatives too, and on many other distributions with little adaptations.

 ### Install required libraries and stuff
-Detective needs the Python 3 yaml, redis, geoip2 and geopy libraries, plus MaxMind's GeoIP basic kit, and a Redis server.
+Detective needs the Python 3 yaml, redis, geoip2 and geopy libraries, plus MaxMind's GeoLite2 Free Geolocation Data (or better), and a Redis server.

 On a Debian system, this is done with a one-liner: